The microscopic role of deformation in the dynamics of soft colloids

 To try to reconcile experimental and numerical results, in this work we investigate a new model of elastic polymer rings (EPR) that explicitly shrink and deform.
-Inspired by recent experiments on ultrasoft microgels with tunable internal elasticity\cite{Bachman_2015, Virtanen_2016}, we add a Hertzian potential with repulsive strength $U$ in the centre of mass of the rings (see Fig.~\ref{fig:Panel1}(a)).
-This term allows the rings to retain a circular shape at low $\zeta$ but also provide an energetic cost associated to particle deformation.
-We perform 2D extensive numerical simulations of polydisperse rings upon varying $U$ for a wide range of $\zeta$ up to very dense states, where faceting effects become important (see Fig.~\ref{fig:S1}).
+Inspired by recent experiments on ultrasoft microgels with tunable internal elasticity~\cite{Bachman_2015, Virtanen_2016}, we add a Hertzian potential of repulsive strength $U$ (Eq.~\ref{eq:hertzian}) in the centre of mass of polymer rings (see Fig.~\ref{fig:Panel1}(a)).
+This term allows the rings to retain a circular shape at low $\zeta$ but also provides an energetic cost associated to particle deformation.
+We perform 2D extensive numerical simulations of polydisperse rings upon varying $U$ for a wide range of $\zeta$ up to very dense states, where faceting effects become important (see Fig.~S1 and Supplementary Movie).
 More details on the model are given in the Methods section.